 Burgundy- A touch lighter than the color maroon burgundy can be viewed as a color to represent power, richness and a higher society class.
 A sophisticated yet serious color on the color wheel.
 Many wine companies would use the burgundy color in branding seeing as burgundy is part of the wine color family.

 Color And Branding

 Creative marketing uses the emotions of consumers to sell their product or service successfully.
-Using color as a tool to do so is a quick and inexpensive way to carry the right message.
+Using colour as a tool to do so is a quick and inexpensive way to carry the right message.
 As outlined in the section above, every color carries its own meaning.
 As a business owner or marketer, use this to your advantage.

+An understanding of color comes naturally to some people but there is always room to improve and push the level of your comprehension.
+Those for whom it doesn’t come so easily, this blog post should help you to lay the foundations to build on your color knowledge.
 And if you’re looking for a challenge to start creating awesome color palettes for characters, take a look at color theory in character design.